Devesh-Gawai/web-practice-project/README.md

-🚀 SGSITS Placement Information Portal 🎓

-A modern and interactive web application designed to centralize campus placement information for SGSITS Indore.
-The platform provides a searchable directory of recruiting companies, eligibility criteria, salary packages, selection processes, and branch-wise opportunities.
-Featuring advanced search, responsive design, real-time filtering, detailed company profiles, and placement statistics, it helps students quickly discover and analyze recruitment opportunities in a seamless and user-friendly experience. 💼🔍📊✨
+🌐 Web Repository 🚀 | A collection of modern web development projects, experiments, and UI/UX implementations.
+Showcasing responsive designs, interactive interfaces, front-end technologies, and creative web solutions built with a focus on performance, accessibility, clean code, and user experience. 💻✨🎨